BrowserSourcesForOBS/obs-timer-controller/README.md

 # obs-timer-controller

+> [!IMPORTANT]
+> We are working to develop a version 2.0.0 of this project by improving and optimizing the code.
+Currently, we are aware that some functions are not working as they should.

 <h2 align="center">This repository is used for creating dynamic browser sources related to timers, ideal for use in OBS (Open Broadcaster Software).</h2>

 <div align="center">